-- Management recommends to our Board of Directors business performance targets and objectives for the annual plan and provides background information about the underlying strategic objectives; - · Management evaluates employee performance; - · Management recommends cash compensation levels and equity awards; - · Management works with the Compensation Committee Chairman to establish the agenda for Compensation Committee meetings; - The Chief Executive Officer generally makes recommendations to the Compensation Committee regarding salary increases for other executive officers during the regular merit increase process; - The Chief Executive Officer provides her perspective on recommendations provided by the consulting firm hired by the Compensation Committee regarding compensation program design issues; - The Chief Executive Officer does not play a role in setting her own compensation; and - Other members of management, at the request of the Compensation Committee, work with the outside consultants hired by the Compensation Committee to provide data about past practices, awards, costs and participation in various plans, and information about our annual and longer-term goals.
-When requested by the Compensation Committee, selected members of management may also review consultant recommendations on plan design and structure and provide a perspective to the Compensation Committee on how these recommendations may affect recruitment, retention and motivation of our employees as well as how they may affect us from an administrative, accounting, tax or similar perspective.
+- Management recommends to our Board of Directors business performance targets and objectives for the annual plan and provides background information about the underlying strategic objectives; - Management evaluates employee performance; - Management recommends cash compensation levels and equity awards; - Management works with the Compensation Committee Chairman to establish the agenda for Compensation Committee meetings; - The Chief Executive Officer generally makes recommendations to the Compensation Committee regarding salary increases for other executive officers during the regular merit increase process;

+- The Chief Executive Officer provides her perspective on recommendations provided by FW Cook regarding compensation program design issues: - The Chief Executive Officer does not play a role in determining her own compensation; and - Other members of management, at the request of the Compensation Committee, work with FW Cook to provide data about past practices, awards, costs and participation in various plans, and information about our annual and longer-term goals.
+When requested by the Compensation Committee, selected members of management may also review FW Cook's recommendations on plan design and structure and provide a perspective to the Compensation Committee on how these recommendations may affect recruitment, retention and motivation of our employees as well as how they may affect us from an administrative, accounting, tax or similar perspective.